-- Webcast: https://edge.media-server.com/mmc/p/agnk3i7z - Call: Please contact Olivia Goodfellow ahead of the Meeting by phone at 450 635 6511 Ext.: 2418 or by email at ogoodfellow@goodfellowinc.com to obtain the phone number and your personal password.
+- Webcast: https://edge.media-server.com/mmc/p/i5otjtbx - Call: Please contact Olivia Goodfellow ahead of the Meeting by phone at 450 638-8177 or by email at ogoodfellow@goodfellowinc.com to obtain the phone number and your personal password.

-Once you have the phone number and personal password, please dial-in 15 minutes before the beginning of the meeting.
+Once you have the phone number and personal password, please dial in 15 minutes before the beginning of the meeting.

-Shareholders are urged to vote on the matters in advance of the meeting by proxy as the webcast and telephone conference will not allow shareholders to cast votes during the meeting.
+Shareholders are urged to vote on the matters in advance of the meeting by proxy, and even more so if they are planning to attend the meeting virtually, as the webcast and telephone conference will not allow shareholders to cast votes during the Meeting.
 Shareholders will be able to submit questions to the Management team through the live webcast or telephone conference during a portion of the Meeting dedicated for this purpose.
-The Corporation may take additional precautionary measures in relation to the meeting in response to further developments regarding COVID-19.